syuntoku14/debugRL/README.md

 # :pencil: Experiments

 The goal of ShinRL is not to provide state-of-the-art agents but to analyze the behaviors of RL algorithms.
-To the end, ShinRL provides `experiments` that reproduce various analyses from many studies.
+To this end, ShinRL provides `experiments` that reproduce various analyses from many studies.
 For example, ``experiments/VI_Error_Propagation`` analyzes the effects of entropy and KL regularization on the error tolerance and convergence speed of VI.

 |                                    Experiment                                    |                       Objective                        |                                              Papers                                              |